 1. Connect the audio outputs of the TV to the TV or Aux audio inputs on your AV receiver.

-2. Another way is to use the Audio Return Channel or HDMII-ARCif your TV and receiver have this feature.
+2. Another way is to use the Audio Return Channel or HDMI-ARCif your TV and receiver have this feature.
 Either method will let you watch any sources connected to the TV and hear stereo or surround sound audio from the home theater system.

 Connecting a Blu-ray Disc, DVD, and/or CD player

 For a Blu-ray Disc player, the connection will depend on whether your home theater receiver has HDMI and whether your receiver can get audio and video signals through those connections.

 1. Connect the HDMI output from the player to the receiver and from the receiver to your TV.